Legacy Trust Group

 §4NRS Electronic Trust Defined

 NRS 163.0015 — "Electronic trust" defined.
-"Electronic trust" means a trust instrument complying with NRS 163.0095.
+"Electronic trust" means a trust instrument that complies with the requirements of NRS 163.0095.

 The material above is provided for informational and educational purposes only and does not constitute legal, tax, or investment advice.
 Engagements with RM Legacy Group are conducted under confidential terms in coordination with the family's counsel and fiduciaries.